+PL/SQL Generator v1.2

-PL/SQ L Generator v1.2 e PL/SQL code for a database provider and its PL/SQL and portlet definitions that are stored in the Source portlets using the XML t XML file defines the database provider and its PL/SQL ags that specify values for the provider and portlet the Browse button and select the XML file. of the database provider that is to be generated by The name should not contain any spaces .
-Click the Generate but and portlet packages. ton to generate a SQL file that contains the provider Source XML File: Browse Provider Name : Generate
+This utility generates installable PL/SQL code for a database provider and its PL/SQL portlets based on the provider and portlet definitions that are stored in the Source XML file.

+- 1. Source XML File: This XML file defines the database provider and its PL/SQL portlets using the XML tags that specify values for the provider and portlet record attributes.
+Click the Browse button and select the XML file - 2.
+Provider Name: Name of the database provider that is to be generated by PL/SQL Generator 1.2.
+The name should not contain any spaces. - 3.
+Click the Generate button to generate a SQL file that contains the provider and portlet packages.

+Source XML File: Browse

+Provider Name :

+Generate 1

 - 3. Click Browse and select the source XML file for the Source XML File field.
 Refer to Section 8.2.1, "Creating the Input XML File" for more information on creating the XML file. - 4.
 In the Provider Name field, enter the name of the provider.
 The provider name must not contain any spaces.
-The generator uses the value entered in this field for the provider package name. - 5.
-Click Generate to generate the SQL file that contains the installable PL/SQL code for the provider and portlet packages.
-When the browser prompts you to save or open the file, choose Save. - 6.
-In the Save dialog box, change the file extension to .sql and revise the file name as you wish. - 7.
+The generator uses the value entered in this field for the provider package name. - Click Generate to generate the SQL file that contains the installable PL/SQL code for the provider and portlet packages.
+When the browser prompts you to save or open the file, choose Save. - In the Save dialog box, change the file extension to .sql and revise the file name as you wish. - 7.
 Save the file.